Category

 Diia: government in your pocket

-At the heart of Ukraine’s digital revolution is the Diia platform—“the state in a smartphone.”
+At the heart of the Ukrainian digital revolution is the Diia platform—“the state in a smartphone.”
 Launched in 2019, Diia offers services like digital passports, tax payments, and business registration.
 During the COVID-19 pandemic, it helped Ukrainians find vaccination points, and during Russia’s full-scale invasion, it became essential for millions of internally displaced people, helping them find housing and access crucial services.

 From eMarriage, which allows couples to wed online, to eRecovery, which helps citizens receive funds for war-damaged property, Diia is transforming everyday life.